-Critical Response Paper Due Date: Class 7 Weight: 25%
+Critical Response Paper Due Date: Class 7

 Each student will write a critical response paper that investigates and identifies the essential ingredients in communicating effectively as a professional.
 This is a paper that requires both self-reflection and critical insight into communication as a professional.
+You are expected to make reference to your text in your response.